The right to join together in unions is protected by the U.S. Constitution

-Your right to unionize is protected by U.S. Federal Law.
+Your right to unionize is also protected by U.S. Federal Law.
 Unfortunately, many employers and their high-paid lawyers take advantage of the fact that most Americans aren’t familiar with their rights under the National Labor Relations Act (NLRA).

 The truth is that the NLRA is not that complicated and a simple understanding of the law and the rights it ensures for working Americans can make a huge difference whether or not you are successful in starting a union.